 There are companies that advertise detection of pregnancy as early as the first day of a missed period.
 Urine pregnancy tests indicate the presence or absence of the hormone hCG in the urine.
 The earlier a test is taken, the harder it is to detect those trace amounts of hCG as they are just starting to rise.
 So an early negative may not be as reliable as waiting until the week after a missed period.
 That being said, it is okay to take more than one pregnancy test if you truly feel like your body is changing and you are not sure why.
 The recommendation is usually to wait one week and repeat the test if a negative result is obtained the first time around.

-The Importance Of Ultrasound
+The Importance of a Pregnancy Ultrasound

 Early positives may also be a bit unreliable in indicating a viable pregnancy.
 With up to one-third of all pregnancies ending in natural miscarriage, it is important to follow up on a positive result.
 Ultrasound is the only way to definitively detect a viable pregnancy.